jedgar8585/ISOMaker/user/user_guide.md

 ## Checking the Log

-- The application logs all actions to `guiPS.log` in the same directory as `CreateISO.ps1`.
+- The application logs all actions to `H:\Personal\Code\Logs\guiPS.log`.
+- The log directory is automatically created if it does not exist.
 - Open the log file in a text editor to review actions, such as button clicks, file selections, file copying, ISO creation, and any errors.

 ## Troubleshooting